openbikesensor/OpenBikeSensorFirmware/README.md

 Inspired by the Berlin project Radmesser.
 This version uses a simple push button at the handle bar to confirm distance-measures were actually overtaking vehicles.
 It has its own GPS and a SD card for logging, so it does not require any additional hardware (like a smartphone).

+With version v0.3 on the firmware also exposes the measured data via buetooth.
+You can use this to feed data to [SimRa](https://www.mcc.tu-berlin.de/menue/forschung/projekte/simra/) App.

+## Updating

+Because the version v0.3 and up uses a different partitioning schema for the ESP32, this update cannot be done over the air.
+THis needs a onetime update via USB cable connection.
+Once this was done you can OTA update again with all versions (even back to v0.2.x).

 ## Find the documentation

 You can find the OpenBikeSensor documentation under: